OpenManufacturingPlatform/openmanufacturingplatform.github.io/index.md

  > This platform addressed common industrial challenges such as machine connectivity and on-premises systems integration.
 It aims to significantly accelerate future industrial IoT developments, shorten time to value and drive production efficiencies while addressing common industrial challenges.
-It was dissolved end of 2022.
-Some of the work is continued (see comments for different working groups results)
+ The OMP was dissolved end of 2022.
+The work of the SDS working group is continued in the [Eclipse Semantic Modeling Framework](https://projects.eclipse.org/projects/dt.esmf/developer)

 **Solving mutual challenges through open collaboration**: